-The Security of Supply benefit saving for the second North-South interconnector has been calculated to begin in 2021 and increases towards an enduring Security of Supply benefit saving of at least €18m per annum from 2028 onwards.
+The Security of Supply cost of not having the second North South interconnector begins in 2016 with the start of the local reserve services contract.
+It can be assumed that the full enduring capacity benefit of the second North-South interconnector will begin to apply between 2020 and 2030.
+This Security of Supply benefit saving has been calculated to be worth at least €19m per annum on an enduring basis.
 Of course, the Security of Supply benefit of the second North-South interconnector is not exclusive to one jurisdiction or the other.
 It is a shared benefit, but this benefit happens to be more obvious for Northern Ireland in the near to mid-term.